More assaults on Asian American women reported in San Francisco, Baltimore and New York - KESQ

 The attacks come as reports of anti-Asian violence increase nationally and Congress considers a bill to combat a surge in hate crimes targeting the Asian American community.

-In San Francisco, police responded to reports of a stabbing Tuesday afternoon in the downtown area.
+In San Francisco, police responded to reports of a stabbing last week in the downtown area.
 Two women, ages 84 and 63, were taken to a hospital with multiple stab wounds and remained hospitalized on Wednesday, the San Francisco Police Department said in a news release.

 Fifty-four-year-old Patrick Thompson, was arrested a few hours after the incident on charges of attempted murder and elder abuse, police said.
 Thompson was identified due to prior interactions with officers, police said.